taylormcknight/mcknightlabs/_projects/journalism/publication-sites.md

 Updates included:

-* Increased the overall aesthetic of our publication sites by shifting away from boxing content.
-This allowed me to get rid of the old brown site background and provided me with more negative space with which to work.
+* Increased the overall aesthetic of our publication sites by shifting away from a "box" based design
-* Increased the size of our social share buttons on article pages to increase reader engagement.
+* Updated our social share buttons on article pages and boosted audience engagement
-* Added links to other news stories on the left of our article pages to simplify navigation
-* Added a super-leaderboard ad spot
+* Added additional ad spots to boost revenue

-Around this time, I also made my first front-end design hires – Nan Copeland and Jordan Branch.
+Around this time, I also made my first front-end design hires – <a href="https://www.nancopeland.com/">Nan Copeland</a> and <a href="https://jordanebranch.github.io/blog/">Jordan Branch</a>.

 <figure class="full-figure">
 	<img src="/media/img/projects/publications/2016-brief.jpg" />